ansible/awx/awx_collection/README.md

 as well as other folders for the inventory plugin, module utils, and doc fragment.

+## Building and Installing

+This collection templates the `galaxy.yml` file it uses.
+Run `make build_collection` from the root folder of the AWX source tree.
+This will create the `tar.gz` file inside the `awx_collection` folder with the current AWX version, for example: `awx_collection/awx-awx-9.2.0.tar.gz`.

+Installing the `tar.gz` involves no special instructions.

 ## Release and Upgrade Notes

 The release 7.0.0 of the `awx.awx` collection is intended to be identical